 - 3 8" flour tortillas

-Place all ingredients in a small food processor and pulse until finely chopped.
+Place all ingredients in a small food processor, except the tortillas, and pulse until finely chopped.

 Spread one third of the mixture on one half of a tortilla, then fold over.

 Heat a nonstick skillet or cast iron skillet to 350° and place the tortilla shell in the dry skillet.
 Cook until nicely browned, 1 1/2 to 2 minutes, turn and do the same with the second side.

 Remove and slice into 4 wedges.

 Repeat with the other two tortillas and serve warm.